smart-data-models/dataModel.S4BLDG/TransportElement/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `capacityPeople[number]`: Property.
-Capacity of the transportation element measured in numbers of person.  - `capacityWeight[number]`: Property.
-Capacity of the transport element measured by weight.
-Usually measured in kilograms (kg) or grams (g).  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `fireExit[boolean]`: Property.
-Indication whether this object is designed to serve as an exit in the case of fire (TRUE) or not (FALSE).
-Here whether the transport element (in case of e.g., a lift) is designed to serve as a fire exit, e.g., for fire escape purposes.  - `hasManufacturer[string]`: Property.
-A relationship identifying the manufacturer of an entity (e.g., device).
-The value is expected to be a string or a string with language tag.  - `hasModel[string]`: Property.
-A relationship identifying the model of an entity (e.g., device).
-The value is expected to be a string or a string with language tag.  - `id[*]`: Unique identifier of the entity  - `isContainedInBuildingSpace[*]`: Relationship.
-An entity used to define the physical spaces of the building.
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `capacityPeople[number]`: Capacity of the transportation element measured in numbers of person  - `capacityWeight[number]`: Capacity of the transport element measured by weight.
+Usually measured in kilograms (kg) or grams (g)  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `fireExit[boolean]`: Indication whether this object is designed to serve as an exit in the case of fire (TRUE) or not (FALSE).
+Here whether the transport element (in case of e.g., a lift) is designed to serve as a fire exit, e.g., for fire escape purposes  - `hasManufacturer[string]`: A relationship identifying the manufacturer of an entity (e.g., device).
+The value is expected to be a string or a string with language tag  - `hasModel[string]`: A relationship identifying the model of an entity (e.g., device).
+The value is expected to be a string or a string with language tag  - `id[*]`: Unique identifier of the entity  - `isContainedInBuildingSpace[*]`: An entity used to define the physical spaces of the building.
 A building space contains devices or building objects.
-(BuildingSpace)  - `isContainedInPhysicalObject[*]`: Relationship.
-Any Object that has a proper space region.
-(Definition extracted from DUL ontology) (PhysicalObject)  - `isSubSystemOf[array]`: Relationship.
-A reference to a system(s) that this Physical Object is part of.  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: Property.
-It must be equal to `TransportElement`.  <!-- /30-PropertiesList -->
+(BuildingSpace)  - `isContainedInPhysicalObject[*]`: Any Object that has a proper space region.
+(Definition extracted from DUL ontology) (PhysicalObject)  - `isSubSystemOf[array]`: A reference to a system(s) that this Physical Object is part of  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: It must be equal to `TransportElement`  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->